-We are local homebuyers in Georgia and we buy houses in Sandy Springs Georgia.
+We are local homebuyers in Georgia and we buy houses in Sandy Springs Georgia (Fulton County).
 If you’re thinking about investing in a rental property, you might be weighing the costs and potential income.
 If so, you’re probably wondering: “How much cash flow do you need for a rental to make sense in Sandy Springs GA?”
 This is a great question, and the answer might surprise you…

 Cash flow.
 It’s the reason why most real estate investors acquire rental property!
 So perhaps you’re wondering how much cash flow do you need for a rental property to make sense in Sandy Springs GA – GREAT question.